Enesozd1/watchdog-file-processor/README.md

 # Watchdog File Processor

-This project is a folder-watching automation tool built with Python and watchdog.

-It continuously monitors a target directory for file events and automatically processes new files by moving them into a structured processed directory.
+This project is a Python-based folder‑watching automation tool that monitors a target directory and automatically organizes new files into a structured output location.
-The program is designed to be safe, configurable, and robust against partial writes, rapid file changes, and common filesystem errors.
+It is designed to be safe, configurable, and resilient to partial writes, rapid changes, and common filesystem issues.

-The tool supports dry-run mode, recursive watching, debouncing, and detailed logging.

 ---